What Bruce does during his "Regular Servicing"

 - Windows Update: Check for, and install any important updates, and any optional updates which may apply to your computer.

-- NOTE: Windows 8, 8.1, & 10 often have problems with some Updates failing to install.
-Aside from waiting uselessly for Microsoft to fix the problem (which they usually don't), I often (not always), use these steps to fix the problem, which can take awhile:
+- NOTE: Windows 8, 8.1, & 10 sometimes have problems with some Updates failing to install.
+Aside from waiting uselessly for Microsoft to fix the problem (which they usually don't), I usually use these steps to fix the problem, which can take awhile:

 - Deleting Window Upate temporary files